akndesign/Front-End-Challenge/README.md

 ### Form Component

 The `Form` component is largely the brains of this challenge.
-Whilst on a User's perspective, the only visual aspect they see is `textarea` and `submit` button, this component is where the interaction with the OpenAI rests, and then handed off to the `Responses` component.
+Whilst from a user's perspective, the only visual aspect they see is `textarea` and `submit` button, this component is where the interaction with the OpenAI rests, and then handed off to the `Responses` component.

 Prior to hitting the OpenAI, **two manual responses were baked into the app**.
 These responses override OpenAI's responses.
-However, the code has to anticipate some ambiguity and/or upper or lowercase letters in the User's `prompt`.
+However, the code has to anticipate some ambiguity and/or upper or lowercase letters in the user's `prompt`.
 Thereby, I use: <br/>

     if ((props.usersPromptData).toLowerCase().includes("alexander neumann")) {
         let aiResponse = [